 22. Product Dive

-The Entrepreneur Development Group (EDG) of Ingressive is a community for tech professionals, including startup founders, in Africa.
-The group provides resources and tools needed for a successful career and business.
+Ingressive For Good (I4G) Network is a community for practicing and aspiring tech professionals in Africa.
+The community provides access to training, resources and tools needed for a successful career, business and increased earning power.
 Join the community.

 24. Google Business Group

-This is the sister group of the other Google communities.
-Through the 11 GBGs across Nigeria, entrepreneurs learn how to use Google products and other technologies in running their businesses.
+This is the sister group of the other Google communities, like the Google Developer Groups.
+Through the 11 GBGs across Nigeria, which span across Yaba, Lekki, and Abuja, entrepreneurs learn how to use Google products and other technologies in running their businesses.

 25. Lagos Startup Founder 101